About

 Research overview

-I am broadly interested in studying the following areas from interdisciplinary perspectives:
+I'm interested in the following areas from interdisciplinary perspectives:

 - Artificial intelligence